pvcraven/arcade_book/source/chapters/16_array_backed_grids/array_backed_grids.rst

 Populating the Grid
 ^^^^^^^^^^^^^^^^^^^

 8. Now we need to create a two-dimensional array.
+We need to create this once, at program start-up.
+So this will go in the program's ``__init__`` method.
    Creating a two-dimensional array in Python is, unfortunately, not as easy as it is in some other computer languages.
-There are some libraries that can be downloaded for Python that make it easy, but for this example they will not be used.
+There are some libraries that can be downloaded for Python that make it easy (like numpy), but for this example they will not be used.
 To create a two-dimensional array and set an example, use the code below:

 .. code-block:: python